Last updated on November 25, 2023

 - Incorporate a company in GIFT SEZ

-- Submit application to GIFT SEZ-IFSC & obtain approval from Development Commissioner
+- Submit an application to GIFT SEZ-IFSC & obtain approval from the Development Commissioner

 - Submission of application to NSE IFSC / NSE IFSC CC

 - Grant of NSE IFSC Exchange/CC offer letter subject to SEBI Approval

 - Onward submission by NSE IFSC to SEBI for registration